asynts/Asynts.Recall/0019_Bind-DependencyPropoperty-To-ViewModel.md

 -	This talks about `<MultiBinding>` but I didn't read it completely: https://stackoverflow.com/a/410681/8746648

+	-	I don't think that is relevant here.

 -	I got some issues with the source generation again, I need to delete the `obj` and `bin` folders all the time.

 -	I started up Visual Studio and it detected a "cycle" and was unable to load the `Asynts.Recall.Backend` project.